The Do’s and Don’ts Post Hair Transplant Surgery

 Avoid Alcohol and Smoking

-Both alcohol and smoking either before or after hair transplant can damage the grafts and delay healing.
+Both alcohol and smoking, either before or after a hair transplant, can damage the grafts and delay healing.
 It’s best to avoid them altogether for at least 2 weeks before and 2 weeks after the surgery.

 -